 Children and young people; people with mental health issues; older people; lonely and isolated people: all of these groups need more support.

-With the growing resident population I want to make sure that the social and educational facilites that are needed will be provided.
+With the growing resident population, I want to make sure that the social, medical and educational facilites that we need are provided.

 The air we breathe is polluted.

 I want to make sure that we make every effort to improve it: I don’t just mean traffic pollution, but also the pollution caused on construction sites.
 Contracts must include clauses about clean operation including no idling when delivering.
-The use of generators and other polluting equipment.
+The use of generators and other polluting equipment must be controlled.